EmilienM/website_source/content/posts/sriov-network-operator-improvements-openstack.md

 ### Enable VFIO with NOIOMMU

-In virtual deployments of Kubernetes where the underlying virtualization platform (e.g. [QEMU](https://www.qemu.org/)) does not support a virtualized I/O memory management unit ([IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit)), the [VFIO](https://www.kernel.org/doc/html/latest/driver-api/vfio.html) PCI driver needs to be loaded with an option named  _enable_unsafe_noiommu_mode_ enabled.
+In virtual deployments of Kubernetes where the underlying virtualization platform (e.g. [QEMU](https://www.qemu.org/)) has support for virtualized I/O memory management unit ([IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit)) however OpenStack Nova doesn't know how to handle it yet.
+It's a [work in progress](https://review.opendev.org/q/topic:bp%252Fvirtual-iommu-support).
+Therefore, the [VFIO](https://www.kernel.org/doc/html/latest/driver-api/vfio.html) PCI driver needs to be loaded with an option named _enable_unsafe_noiommu_mode_ enabled.
 This option gives user-space I/O access to a device which is direct memory access capable without a IOMMU.

 The operator is now loading the driver with the right arguments so the users don’t have to worry about it.